nathanielbd/blog/content/posts/algorithm-built-to-fail.md

 then \\(G\\) has group structure.

-In the case of elliptic curves, the elements of the set of the points and the operation of choice involves first drawing a line through the points.
+In the case of elliptic curves, the elements are the set of the points and the operation of choice involves first drawing a line through the points.
 The third point that the line passes through is denoted as the inverse of the sum.
 Since elliptic curves are symmetric, the inverse can be inverted by reflecting across the \\(x\\)-axis to recover the sum.

 | {{< rawhtml >}} <video controls width='80%'><source src='/PointAddition.mp4'></video> {{< /rawhtml >}}|
 |:--:|